bbc/res/README.md

 results (an Intermediate Representation) and write a single formatter and submitter for each runner and repository.

-For example, reporting results into testrail:
+For example, reporting results into TestRail:

     Formatter      --------->    Intermediate     -------->   Reporter
     or Parser                   Representation

 ## Frontends

-There are three different types of frontend:
+There are three different types of front end:

-1. Formatters -- libs that can be loaded into a test runner to generate IR output
+1. Formatters -- libraries that can be loaded into a test runner to generate IR output
 2. Parsers -- scripts that parse result files into IR after a test runner has completed
 3. Native -- custom test runners that use IR as their native format